 where x't−1 is the result of CL/CD guidance according to Eq.
 32, f(∗) represents the N-S equation and ℒns is the N-S constraint coefficient.

-We provide 3 pages for further details of derivation of the PVDM in the SM (section 2), where the algorithm is given:
+We provide 3 pages for further details of derivation of the PVDM in the SM (Section 2), where the algorithm is given.
+By integrating N-S constraints, we substantially mitigate the epistemic uncertainty inherent in diffusion models.
+This yields reconstructed wing geometries and synthesized flow fields that demonstrate enhanced adherence to fundamental physical laws.